Famous People With Schizophrenia Spectrum Disorder

 • Individual psychotherapy: Techniques like cognitive behavioral therapy (CBT) are often effective in helping individuals learn to isolate thoughts, delusions, and emotions that create problematic behaviors.
 Once someone can understand when and why these thoughts emerge, they can learn to reframe them to better reflect reality and develop effective coping strategies.
 Psychotherapeutic interventions are typically used in tandem with medication, but not in all cases.

 • Family/group therapy: Psychologists often recommend family therapy as part of a schizophrenia treatment plan.
-Multiple studies indicate it can positively impact an individual’s recovery, reduce the likelihood of relapse, and facilitate improvement in social function.
+Multiple studies indicate family therapy can positively impact an individual’s recovery, reduce the likelihood of relapse, and facilitate improvement in social function.
 Group therapy can also cultivate an empathetic, supportive space for individuals with schizophrenia to share experiences and form connections.

-Offering support throughout the journey
+Offering support throughout the journey of schizophrenia

 After your loved one begins a schizophrenia treatment program, encourage them to stick to it.
 You may consider accompanying them to appointments if needed, help the person keep track of their medication schedule, and watch for any side effects or changes in symptoms.
 Be sure to communicate openly with their healthcare provider about any concerns.

-It may be necessary to assist with tasks like managing finances, cooking, cleaning, and maintaining personal hygiene as needed.
+One way to help your loved one is to assist with tasks like managing finances, cooking, cleaning, and maintaining personal hygiene as needed.
 Establish a routine that promotes regular exercise, balanced eating habits, and sufficient sleep, as these can improve overall well-being and manage symptoms.
 A regular, predictable schedule can create an overall sense of order and prevent overwhelm.

 Ask your healthcare provider about crisis intervention resources in your area, such as hotlines and crisis intervention teams.
 Have a crisis plan and know when to seek emergency help if the person's safety is at risk.